isomerpages/mol-services/_plan-my-legacy/00-overview.md

 Do consider stating your preferences and views for other important healthcare decisions in your will too.
 Read more about <a href="https://www.mylegacy.gov.sg/guides/planning-ahead/other-healthcare-decisions/" target="_blank">the considerations</a> to think about when writing your Will.

-*Tip: The first step could start with taking stock of your estate.
+*Tip: The first step could start with taking stock of your estate and assets.
 Use this <a href="https://www.moneysense.gov.sg/financial-tools/net-worth-calculator" target="_blank">net worth calculator</a> or get to know your assets <a href="https://www.moneysense.gov.sg/articles/2018/11/calculating-the-value-of-your-estate" target="_blank">here.</a>*

 ### CPF nomination